 * Following CH-47C exports, Boeing went on to market new-build "Model 414 CH-47D International Chinooks".
 The company wanted to conduct export sales of the new model themselves and did not sign a license agreement with EM, but did sign such an agreement with Kawasaki to permit production of the type for Japanese military requirements as the "CH-47J".

-Kawasaki obtained two as pattern machines in 1986 and then went on to build 54 more, with the first five assembled from kits supplied by Boeing.
+Kawasaki obtained two as pattern machines in 1986.
+The company then went on to build 54 more, with the first five assembled from kits supplied by Boeing.
 40 of these CH-47Js were bought by the JGSDF, with another 16 obtained by the JASDF.
 Later production of JGSDF Chinooks has been to "CH-47JA" standard, with the machines fitted with enlarged saddle tanks, nose radar, an AN/AAQ-16 FLIR in a turret under the nose, and a partial glass cockpit.

 There were other International CH-47D sales:

 * The Chinook is still going strong and shows no signs of fading out of service, making it one of aviation's major success stories.
-CH-47Ds are now being upgraded for the 21st century in the form of the "Model 414-100 CH-47SD Super D" for export, and the "CH-47F" for the US Army.
+CH-47Ds have been updated for the 21st century in the form of the "Model 414-100 CH-47SD Super D" for export, and the "CH-47F" for the US Army.

 The CH-47SD features twin AlliedSignal T55-L-714A turboshafts, with 3,040 kW (4,075 SHP) each.
 These engines provide greater fuel economy; are "marinized" with corrosion protection to allow operation in a salt-water environment; and are fitted with FADEC.
 External cargo load has been increased to 12,700 kilograms (28,000 pounds) on the center sling hook, or 9,070 kilograms (20,000 pounds) each on the forward and aft cargo hooks.
 Larger fuel tanks have been fitted, giving the Super D twice the range of the CH-47D, and the airframe has been given structural changes and reinforcement.
 The CH-47SD has a glass cockpit with color displays and digital map, a Global Positioning System (GPS) navigation system, and nose radar.
 Countermeasures kit is optional.

 Initial flight of the Super D prototype was on 25 August 1999.
 The initial announced customer was Taiwan, with deliveries of three machines beginning in 2001.
-These machines were designated "Model 234MLR" after an earlier unbuilt commercial variant to give them a "civilian" designation and avoid the wrath of the mainland Chinese.
+These machines were designated "Model 234MLR" after an earlier unbuilt commercial variant to give them a "civilian" designation and avoid the wrath of the Chinese.
 As mentioned, Singapore also bought ten Super Ds to increase their Chinook fleet to 16, and upgraded their current International CH-47Ds to the Super D standard.
+It doesn't appear that any companies have signed up to license-build the Super D or CH-47F.

 * The CH-47F program was launched by the US Army in May 1998 as the "Improved Cargo Helicopter (ICH)" effort, the plan being to reduce operating costs by about 20% compared to the CH-47D.
 The CH-47F is similar to the CH-47SD.
 The Army originally wanted something less sophisticated than the CH-47SD, but the cost savings were fairly small and the additional capability very useful, so the Army opted for a more sophisticated configuration.